jlegatheaux/RC2020-assignments/assignment-3/README.md

 The java.net package has many classes to speedup the development of programs using network protocols.
 In what concerns the protocol HTTP, there is one, among many, that can be used to parse and access URLs:

 **Class URL**
-The URL class llows parsing an url to,  for example, get its different components.
-See file URLparse.java in the source code repository
-There are many other classes available in the same package to develop programs based in the HTTP protocol.
+The URL class allows parsing an url to get its different components.
+See file URLparse.java in the source code repository There are many other classes available in the same package to develop programs based in the HTTP protocol.
 However, due to pedagogical reasons, you can only use the class URL to parse an url.
 Any other requierements of your programs should be implemented by yourself or using the class Http, available in the source code repository, which provides some extra methods to facilitate the development of Java programs build directly on top of the HTTP Protocol.